ravinimmi/productive_vim/README.md

 sh uninstall.sh
 ```

-Need to manually apply Meslo font from terminal preferences
+Need to manually apply Meslo font from terminal or iterm preferences.